0franciscor/lei-21-s2-1de-g19/docs/SprintA/FURPS.md

 such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

-  *  "...adopt recognized coding standards..."
+  *  "(...) adopt recognized coding standards (...)"
-  * "...use Javadoc to generate useful documentation for Java code."
+  * "(...) use Javadoc to generate useful documentation for Java code."
-  * "...the application should implement a brute-force algorithm (an algorithm which examines each subsequence)..."
+  * "(...) the application should implement a brute-force algorithm (...)"
-  * "Only the specialist doctor is allowed to access all client data." (código em que só o specialist doctor pode ter acesso)
+  * "Only the specialist doctor is allowed to access all client data."
   * "The application should run on all platforms for which there exists a Java Virtual Machine."
   * "The application will be deployed to a machine with 8GB of RAM."

 ### Interface Constraints
 _Specifies or constraints the features inherent to the interaction of the system being developed with other external systems._

-  * "The application graphical interface is to be developed in JavaFX 11."
+  * "(...) and identifying each sample with a barcode that is automatically generated using an external API."
+  * (...) the application uses an external module that is responsible for doing an automatic validation using test reference values.

 ### Physical Constraints